Akashijk/Prompt-Tool/README.md

     *   `history/`: Stores the generated prompt history.
     *   `assets/`: Contains static assets like the application icon.

+*   **`version.txt`**: A simple text file in the project root containing the current version number (e.g., `v1.2.0`).
+This file is intended to be generated automatically as part of a release process (e.g., `git describe --tags > version.txt`) and is used to provide update notifications for users who download the project as a ZIP file.
 ## Troubleshooting

 Here are solutions to some common issues you might encounter.